cloudposse/docs/content/terraform/best-practices.md

 Secrets should never be outputs of modules.
 Rather, they should be written to secure storage such as AWS Secrets Manager, AWS SSM Parameter Store with KMS encryption, or S3 with KMS encryption at rest.
 Our preferred mechanism on AWS is using SSM Parameter Store.
 Values written to SSM are easily retrieved by other terraform modules, or even on the command-line using tools like [chamber](https://github.com/segmentio/chamber) by Segment.io.

+We are very strict about this in "root" modules (or the top-most module), because these sensitive outputs are easily leaked in CI/CD pipelines (see [`tfmask`](https://github.com/cloudposse/tfmask) for masking secrets in output only as a last resort).
+We are less sensitive to this in modules that are typically nested inside of other modules.

+## Use symmetrical names

+We prefer to keep terraform outputs symmetrical as much as possible with the upstream resource or module, with exception of prefixes.
+This reduces the amount of entropy in the code or possible ambiguity, while increasing consistency.
+Below is an example of what **not* to do.
+The expected output name is `user_secret_access_key`.
+This is because the other IAM user outputs in the upstream module are prefixed with `user_`, and then we should borrow the upstream's output name of `secret_access_key` to become `user_secret_access_key` for consistency.

+{{< img src="assets/terraform-outputs-should-be-symmetrical.png" title="Terraform outputs should be symmetrical" >}}

 # State